daikichiba9511/SQLSketch.jl/docs/src/design.md

 - conservative in API changes
 - explicit about breaking changes

-The Easy layer is free to evolve, change, or even be rewritten entirely.
+The Extras layer is free to evolve, change, or even be rewritten entirely.

 This contract allows SQLSketch.jl to serve as a long-lived design exploration without locking users into premature abstractions.